 I arrive in time for the first test.
 I go from Heathrow into London on the tube, dragging my heavy red suitcase that Mum and Dad bought me to go to university, up and down hundreds of stairs.
 I take the train to Wales.

 One night, Robert sneaks me into his hotel.
-As we go to his room – usually he’s sharing, this time he isn’t – 7 or 8 All Blacks, all naked or nearly, race past us in the corridor.
+As we go to his room – usually he’s sharing, this time he isn’t – seven or eight All Blacks, all naked or nearly, race past us in the corridor.
 They’re pushing a vast trolley, stacked neatly with towels and sheets.
 They’re crowing with the fun of it.

 The Captain’s fiancée tells me the owner of the small hotel where she and Ian have snuck away to for a night knocks on their door and asks them to leave.
 He has reason to believe they’re not married.